mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

-The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza, and Siddharth Sharma as well as reviews and comments provided by Eric Vyncke, Mohamed Boucadair, David Lamparter, Michael Richardson, Alan DeKok and Dale Worley.
+The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza, and Siddharth Sharma as well as reviews and comments provided by Eric Vyncke, Mohamed Boucadair, David Lamparter, Michael Richardson, Alan DeKok, Dale Worley, Paul Wouters, Deb Cooley, Erik Kline, Ketan Talaulikar, Mike Bishop and Roman Danyliw.